Paducah, Kentucky: Climate

-Paducah has a humid subtropical climate (Köppen Cfa) with four distinct seasons and is located in USDA hardiness zone 7a.
+Paducah has a humid subtropical climate (Köppen: Cfa) with four distinct seasons and is located in USDA hardiness zone 7a.
 Spring-like conditions typically begin in mid-to-late March, summer from mid-to-late-May to late September, with fall in the October–November period.
 Seasonal extremes in both temperature and precipitation are common during early spring and late fall; severe weather is also common, with occasional tornado outbreaks in the region.
 Winter typically brings a mix of rain, sleet, and snow, with occasional heavy snowfall and icing.
 The city has a normal January mean temperature of 34.6 °F and averages 13 days annually with temperatures staying at or below freezing; the first and last freezes of the season on average fall on October 25 and April 8, respectively.
 Summer is typically hazy, hot, and humid with a July daily average of 78.9 °F and drought conditions at times.
 Paducah averages 48 days a year with high temperatures at or above 90 °F. Snowfall averages 8.9 in per season, contributing to the average annual precipitation of 50.32 in.
 Extremes in temperature range from 108 °F on July 17, 1942, and June 29, 2012, down to −15 °F on January 20, 1985.
-Paducah is prone to river flooding from the Ohio River, which is currently ongoing as of late February 2018, with the river expected to crest at 49 feet on February 28.
+Paducah is prone to river flooding from the Ohio River, and as of late February 2018, the river had been expected to crest at 49 feet on February 28.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 27,137 people, 11,330 households, and 5,561 families residing in the city.
+As of the 2020 United States census, there were 27,137 people, 11,330 households, and 5,561 families residing in the city.